 The custodial parent typically provides the child's primary home and cares for their daily physical and emotional needs.

 When a court gives sole physical or primary custody to a mom or dad, the law considers that parent to be the child's custodial parent.
 The system also considers a mom or dad to be the custodial parent if the child's other parent is absent.

 The Internal Revenue Service (IRS) lets the custodial parent claim the child on annual tax returns.
-Unless a court order states otherwise, the non-custodial parent cannot.
+The non-custodial parent can't claim the child on annual tax returns unless a court order states otherwise.

-When both parents have been awarded joint custody, the court might designate one parent as the child's "primary" or "custodial" parent.
+When parents are awarded joint custody, the court might designate one parent as the child's "primary" or "custodial" parent.
 Usually, this is the parent the child lives with most of the time.
 However, titles such as these don't carry as much weight in joint custody cases, because both parents must work together to raise the child.

 Most joint custody orders specify which parent can claim the child as a dependent for tax purposes.
 When a joint custody order doesn't address the topic, though, both parents should carefully review the IRS's rules before claiming the child for tax purposes.

 The parent with physical custody is the parent with whom the child will spend the most time.
 The parent with physical custody is responsible for meeting the child's daily needs.

 A parent with legal custody has the right to have a say in deciding significant issues that impact the child's well-being.

 Both physical and legal custody can be granted to both parents (creating a joint custody situation), or to one of the parents alone ("sole" custody).